HistoryThis section has been translated automatically.

 - Idiopathic HES (HES of unknown significance); no detectable causes, no end-organ damage.

 - Myeloproliferative HES in the context of a clonal myeloid, eosinophilic or stem cell disease

-- Secondary HES: aetiologically heterogeneous, cytokine-directed, reactive, non-clonal hypereosinophilia
+- Secondary (reactive) HES: etiologically heterogeneous, cytokine-driven, reactive, non-clonal hypereosinophilia with organ involvement.

 EtiopathogenesisThis section has been translated automatically.

 In primary HES, mutations are located in multi- or pluripotent haematological stem cells